elusivecodes/FrostColor/README.md

 #### Darken

-Darken a color, where the `amount` specified is a value between 0 and 1.
+- `amount` is a number between 0 and 1.

 ```javascript
 color.darken(amount);